Watched a bunch of videos but still don’t get Yearn Finance?

 Andre also needed to jump in to help steer governance.

-From introverted computer geek he found himself playing the role of crypto politician.
+From introverted computer geek, he found himself playing the role of a crypto politician.

 While Andre put out a lot of warnings that they should not just blindly invest in some sleep-deprived developer’s code (as he referred to himself), they did just that.